 The melon is primarily used in Asia and Africa, but also gets some love from South America.
 North America not so much.
 Unlike the Bengali in the quote above, we Americans tend to focus more on the sweet and salty spectrum of our taste buds while sometimes migrating into the sour.
 We’ve been trying to weed the bitters out ever since we stopped eating the dandelions.

 So what kind of dishes is the melon used in?
 In Asia, they stir fry it mostly.
 In the Chinese dish that we made below, we mixed it with fish, tofu, and sesame oil and then served it with rice.
-But it can also be baked, deep fried, or even made into a dessert.
+But the bitter melon can also be baked, deep fried, or even made into a dessert.
 Interesting enough the Bengali dish, shukto, mentioned in the quote at the beginning of this post is actually a result of the influence of the Portugese culture in Bengali during the period of British colonization.
 This, according to Smi’s Bengali Recipe, a website that specializes in recipes from Bengali.
 Here is Smi’s take on the bengali dish shukto.
 It’s definitely something we are going to try out in the future.

 Traditionally cultures have used bitter melon medicinally to help lower blood sugar.
 Science has shown that bitter melon contains a variety of compounds that lead to this affect.
 Whether or not this lowering affect could help diabetics maintain control over their sugar is still an open question as studies show conflicting results.
 But for the rest of us who might be concerned about the occasional sugar fluctuations after a high carb meal, bitter melon just might help moderate the swings.